google/kf/docs/kf.dev/content/en/docs/general-info/kf-cli/commands/kf_bind-service.md

 ### Options

 ```
+      --async                 Don't wait for the binding to be ready before returning
   -b, --binding-name string   Name to expose service instance to app process with (default: service instance name)
   -h, --help                  help for bind-service
 ```